samwanjo41/b21-shoppinglist/README.md

 Styling
 =====================
 Most of the style work in the app was done using bootstrap, a css framework.
 The bootstrap framework specifies 'components', higher level UI components composed of more basic HTML tags.

+#Flask Application(app folder)

+The file app.py is used to run the flask application.
+To run it use

+python app.py  it will run a local webserver on http://127.0.0.1:5000 All designs created in challenge 1 were deployed to flask

+Flask application was deployed on Heroku